nhsconnect/fhir-policy/pages/fhir_policy_requirements/naming.md

 In order to promote consistency and make it easier for implementers to locate suitable profiles, extensions, value sets, etc, for their projects, a naming strategy will be adopted for nationally defined FHIR assets.
 The scope of this document is FHIR STU3.

-For detailed definitions of concepts discussed within this guidance document, refer to the appropriate published version of the [FHIR standard].
+For detailed definitions of concepts discussed within this guidance document, refer to the appropriate published version of the [FHIR standard](https://www.hl7.org/fhir/).

-The keywords MUST, MAY, and SHOULD are to be interpreted as described in [RFC2119].

 {% include requirement_box.html
-	heading="FHIR-NAME-01: NHS Digital FHIR Profile names MUST follow an agreed format" content="The name of the profile refers to the name.value element in the profile's StructureDefinition and the profile's filename.
-This section details a set of rules that MUST be followed when creating NHS Digital FHIR profiles.
+	heading="FHIR-NAME-01: NHS Digital FHIR Profile name MUST follow an agreed format" content="This section details a set of rules that MUST be followed when creating NHS Digital FHIR profiles.
 The name of an NHS Digital profile consists of a number of name segments, and will be in the form:-

 **[Base]-[BusinessName1]-[BusinessName2]-[FHIRAssetName]-[Version]**

 The segments are defined as follows:-

 - **Base**: The base profile, if one is used e.g. for a derived profile.
 This is therefore optional, but mandatory for CareConnect derived profiles.
 - **BusinessName1**: The first business name of the profile, which could be a full name or an acronym related to the domain or project name e.g. ITK (Interoperability Toolkit), SPINE.
-The
--  name MUST have at least one BusinessName segment.
+The name MUST have at least one BusinessName segment.
 Where an asset may be used across several domains, business names SHOULD reflect that.
 - **BusinessName2**: The second business name of the profile.
 The asset name MAY have a second BusinessName segment.
 Where there is a second business name, each BusinessName MUST be separated by a hyphen (-) character e.g. 'ADW-Accept'.
 - **FHIRAssetName**: The name of the base FHIR asset.
 Mandatory
 - **Version**: This is the major version number of the profile e.g. 'CareConnect-ITK-Encounter-1'.
 Mandatory

+This name MUST be used in three places:

+- The profile's **filename**.
+- The **name** of the profile - specifically the name.value element in the StructureDefinition
+- The profile's **logical ID**.

-The profile name forms the final segment of the URL of the profile's StructureDefinition and is used to populate its logical id (e.g. the StructureDefinition.id element) on the NHS Digital FHIR Reference server.
+The logical ID forms the final segment of the URL of the StructureDefinition resource and is used to populate its logical id (e.g. the StructureDefinition.id element) when published on the a national FHIR Reference server.
 An example URL for a CareConnect derived profile (STU3) would be https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Encounter-1, CareConnect-ITK-Encounter-1 being the value of the logical id and the profile's name.
 "
 %}

 {% include requirement_box.html
-	heading="FHIR-NAME-02: NHS Digital FHIR CodeSystem filenames MUST follow an agreed format" content="This section details a set of rules that MUST be followed when creating NHS Digital FHIR CodeSystems.
+	heading="FHIR-NAME-02: NHS Digital FHIR CodeSystem names MUST follow an agreed format" content="This section details a set of rules that MUST be followed when creating NHS Digital FHIR CodeSystems.
 The filename of the CodeSystem consists of a number of name segments and will be in the form:-

 **[FHIRAssetName]-[BusinessName1]-[BusinessName2]-[Version]**